 Click the Flip card button to turn the map card over.
 The back of the card includes the count of each category and a text box for a description of the map.

 The Layer options pane is accessible from the layer legend and can be used to view the unique values being mapped, change the style of the map, and view information about selected features.

 Use the Legend tab to view the values of the unique values map and make selections based on the values.
 To change the color associated with a category, click the symbol and choose a color from the palette or enter a hex value.

-Use the Options tab to change the field displayed on the map or switch to a different type of map.
+Use the Symbology tab to change the field displayed on the map or switch to a different type of map.

-Use the Style tab to change the symbol style properties, such as size, outline thickness and color, and layer transparency.
+Use the Appearance tab to change the symbol style properties, such as size, outline thickness and color, and layer transparency.

 Use the Attributes tab to view details for features selected on the map.